lfurtkevicova/gislab-my-notes/docs/terms.rst

 *IP address*
-   *Internet Protocol address*, numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication, it is 32-bit numeric address written as four numbers `x.x.x.x` separated by periods, each number can be zero to 255, it is assigned as part of connecting to a network
+   *Internet Protocol address*, numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication, it is 32-bit numeric address written as four numbers ``0.0.0.0`` separated by periods, each number can be zero to 255, it is assigned as part of connecting to a network